archway-network/archway-docs/README.md

 ### Using Docker

 You can also spin up the development environment using Docker.
-First, you have to add the Algolia secrets to the `.env` file.
+First, you have to add the Meilisearch secrets to the `.env` file.
 You can use the example file for that:

 ```bash
 cp .env.example .env